LEADNorthLLC/External-CCDProfiler/README.md

 - Extract all contents to a folder on your machine.
 - In terminal, open the ZPM shell and enter the following: load "path-to-your-folder"
 - Open the tool by navigating to http://[server]:[port]/csp/LeadNorth/index.html#/index
+- NOTE: If installing version 1.0.0 from the Open Exchange, you must install the tool in the "USER" namespace.
+This issue has been fixed in later versions.
+For the latest, visit the Github repo

 # Getting Started